atombrenner/aws-image-optimizer/README.md

 ## Supported Image Formats

-On purpose only general purpose image formats are supported:
+Only general purpose image formats are supported:

 - `jpeg` (with `mozjpg` settings)
 - `webp` (similar to `jpeg` and always better than `png` or `gif`)
 - `avif` (better compression than above, but slow and in some edge cases I noticed problems with visual quality)
 - coming soon: `jxl` excellent compression, quality and speed

-For `jpeg` format the `mozjpg` settings are used which give us a comparable or better compression than `webp`.
+For `jpeg` format, the `mozjpg` settings are used which gives us a comparable or better compression than `webp`.
 Because `jpeg` and `webp` are widespread I recommend not specifying a format and letting the image optimizer pick the one that produces the smallest image.